Justice by design

 If drawing attention to windows sounds like pointing out the obvious it’s because many courtrooms, particularly older ones, are at centre of buildings.
-These windowless rooms are hermetically sealed from the worlds outside, the stories of which they judge within.
+These windowless rooms are hermetically sealed from the worlds outside, the stories of which are judged within.

-In comparison, the NJC’s courtroom brings the community in, and in doing so subtly implies what can lost and what can be gained by the decisions made, and commitments taken, a few metres away from 'real life'.
-It also reminds legal actors that justice is not removed from the world outside.
-Law and order is not an abstraction when you can hear school bells in the distance.
+In comparison, the NJC’s courtroom brings the community in, and in doing so subtly reminds us that what can lost and what can be gained by the decisions made, and commitments taken, a few metres away from 'real life'.
+Law and order are not abstractions when you can hear school bells in the distance.

-In addition, the therapeutic benefits of natural light are well known, and sunlight goes a long way to reducing stress.
+In addition, the therapeutic benefits of natural light are well known, and a drop of sunlight goes a long way to reducing stress.
 And when people before the court are calmer, they stand a better chance of participating more fully in their matter.

 Bench and bar table

-In many mainstream courts, the person before the court sits behind their legal representative, often nearly out of sight of the bench (Magistrate’s table or desk, if you will) which means it’s easier to feel removed from the action happening between the bar table and the bench.
+In many mainstream courts the person before the court sits behind their legal representative, often out of sight of the bench (Magistrate’s table or desk, if you will)..
+In all, this means it’s easier to feel removed from the action happening between the bar table and the bench.

 However, as other specialist courts, the NJC’s bench is low and defendants/offenders sit at the bar table with their lawyer, in line police prosecutors, and front and centre of their matter.
 (The dock is still used when the person is held in custody).